Nikkydee/SauceDemo/README.md

 - GitHub: [@Nikkydee](https://github.com/Nikkydee)

 ### Observations
-I noticed that the User APIs for pet store were not properly validated. also, generic response data were returned in certain scenarios.
+I noticed that the User APIs for pet store were not properly validated resulting to failed scenarios with 6 failed tests. also, generic response data were returned in certain scenarios.
 This resulted to failure of the edge cases as most of the edge case and negative scenarios could not be properly validated

 ### Blockers